-The investment team scored holdings according to an assessment of Environmental, Social & Governance risks and opportunities as well as the exposure to sustainable investments as part of the fund's scoring framework.
-Scores are determined on a qualitative basis by the investment managers, informed by fundamental research and quantitative ESG data - including data on Principle Adverse Impact, ESG data provided by the companies and data provided by third-party ESG data providers.
+The investment team scored holdings according to an assessment of Environmental, Social & Governance risks as well as the exposure to sustainable investments as part of the fund's scoring framework.
+Scores are determined on a qualitative basis by the investment Scores are determined on a qualitative basis by the investment managers, informed by fundamental research and quantitative ESG data - including data on Principle Adverse Impact, ESG data provided by the companies and data provided by third-party ESG data providers.
 The investment team's scoring process was a key component of the compartment's portfolio construction process, determining target weights in the portfolio.